SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 It was a short while ago that I got involved with Barnaby with the [UnityXNA](https://github.com/mvi/UnityXNA) project (I’ve known Barnaby aka [MVINetwork](https://twitter.com/mvinetwork) for several years now through my XNAUK years), the chance to use XNA knowledge in Unity3D was very appealing.

-Unity3D (to the uninitiated) is a full-fledged multi-platform game building engine and framework, it has a lot of power and for the beginner game developer it is a very appealing option, it is power through has a small price as you have to learn the way Unity want you to make games.&nbsp; To XNA, Unity is a very unfamiliar beast.
+Unity3D (to the uninitiated) is a full-fledged multi-platform game building engine and framework, it has a lot of power and for the beginner game developer it is a very appealing option, it is power through has a small price as you have to learn the way Unity want you to make games.
+To XNA, Unity is a very unfamiliar beast.

 Its main power comes in the platforms is supports, at the time of writing Unity now supports: